If you are a restaurant and would like to participate in Dine Out For Kids, contact firstname.lastname@example.org

 It’s no secret that the dropout phenomenon in this country is at epidemic proportions.
 Nationally statistics show that 1 out of 3 public high school students won’t graduate.
 These dropouts create tremendous burdens on our economy.
 Together we can make a difference in at risk students’ lives.

 Proceeds from the event will allow CIS to continue to provide after-school, youth leadership, literacy, parent education and other pertinent programs in communities served.
 Please join us in participating in this worthwhile event.
-Click here for CIS of Georgia Dine Out For Kids participants or on CIS DOFK Participants for more information about DOFK in North Carolina.
+Click here to see highlights from last year’s Dine Out for Kids.

 Dine Out For Kids is an initiative that was developed by CIS of Charlotte in North Carolina.
 DOFK is a fundraiser that provides needed support to local and state CIS offices so they can continue their work of helping kids succeed in school and prepare for life

 CIS is the nation’s leading community-based organization helping kids stay in school and prepare for life.
 For 28 years, CIS has successfully connected needed community resources to schools.
 It’s done through partnerships with local schools districts, business leaders, community organizations, government, social service providers and others.